KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A fantastic view of the Los Angeles River and Long Beach Shoreline Marina from a deck on the Queen Mary

 ![](pycon-us-2026-recap-images/queen-mary-grand-salon.jpg)
 Formerly the First Class Dining Salon, now the Grand Salon.
 Many of the Queen Mary's floors, stairs, walls, ceilings, artworks are original.
 It is one of the largest and most pristine Art Deco collections in the world.
+Our tour guide absolutely loves his job on the Queen Mary.

 ![](pycon-us-2026-recap-images/queen-mary-1930s-gps.jpg)
 One of many beautiful artworks on the ship and a 1930s version of GPS.
 A boat in the center of the artwork could be moved to inform the passengers of the ship's progress.